Phoenix616/ServerStatus/README.md

 > along with this program.
 If not, see <http://mozilla.org/MPL/2.0/>.

-The YamlConfig class is based upon work from [zaiyers](https://github.com/zaiyers/)
+The FileConfiguration class is licensed under the [Nietzsche Public License v0.6](http://copyfree.org/content/standard/licenses/nietzschepl/license.txt)